thecomalley/thecomalley.github.io/blog/2025-04-06/index.md

 tags: [terraform, azure, python, function-app, devops]
 ---

-A number of the workloads i run in Azure are based around Python Function Apps, so i thought it would be a good idea to create a terraform module that can be reused across multiple projects while testing out some of the new features in terraform, [Terraform Test framework](https://developer.hashicorp.com/terraform/language/tests) & [Write only arguments](https://developer.hashicorp.com/terraform/language/resources/ephemeral/write-only)
+A number of the workloads I run in Azure are based around Python Function Apps.
+I thought it would be a good idea to create a Terraform module that can be reused across multiple projects while leveraging out some of the newer features in Terraform: [Terraform Test framework](https://developer.hashicorp.com/terraform/language/tests) and [Write-only arguments](https://developer.hashicorp.com/terraform/language/resources/ephemeral/write-only).
 > [View the Module on GitHub](https://github.com/thecomalley/terraform-azurerm-python-function)

 <!-- truncate -->

 ## Module Overview